How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 Aguas Calientes is the closest town to Machu Picchu Citadelle.
 Once there, on the way back from your visit, you should definitely check out this museum if you are interested in the history and excavation of Machu Picchu.

-The museum is in fact packed with information and interesting details about the site.
+The museum is, in fact, packed with information and interesting details about the site.
 It’s situated at 30 minutes walk from Aguas Calientes.

 How to get to Machu Picchu: Frequently Asked Questions